 Moving Data between AWS storage services in the same account

 No service agent is required when you are moving data within your AWS account using DataSync.
 You simply set up your source and destination using the AWS DataSync console or API and start the data transfer.

 This is a run down of the process to transfer between AWS storage services

 This is a demonstration from AWS introducing the DataSync service more broadly :

 If you are building on AWS, you can automatically diagram your cloud infrastructure using Hava.
 When you connect an AWS account to Hava, several diagrams are auto generated including VPC infrastructure, security groups and ports, best practice compliance and containerized workloads.

 Once created, your diagrams are automatically kept up to date without having to manually intervene.
 Hava polls your AWS config, detects changes and updates your diagrams automatically, so you always have up to date visualizations of your AWS infrastructure on hand.

 (Hava also supports GCP and Azure)

-You can try Hava for free using the button below.
-No credit card required.
+You can try Hava for free, learn more using the button below.